ra463/z-pay-client/README.md

 # ZuPay Assignment

+Server/Backend is Deployed on - `Adaptable`
+Client/Frontend is Deployed on - `Vercel`

 **Clone This Repo**

 ### While using the deployed version initially Server may take 10-15 second to respond